WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 ---

-> What you will notice when you open the file:
-> The Desktop uses a combination of secure HTTPS as well as Websocket connectivity to stay connected to the backend.
-> From a connectivity standpoint, this means that the Agent's Desktop requires network access, latency and bandwidth requirements to facilitate streamlined HTTPS traffic for both pure REST as well as WebSocket payloads.
-> {: .block-warning }

----

 **Test Your Network**

 This is specifically for the Desktop Voice option.
 Agents can also test their local network connectivity for latency and bandwidth requirements on the Agent Desktop - eespecially for diagnostics.